 What Is A Mooring Buoy?

 A mooring buoy is used to secure a water vessel.
-This kind of a buoy is anchored at the bottom.
+This kind of buoy is anchored at the bottom.
 The buoy is moored to the seabed by using chains or ropes, known as mooring.

 It is a structure which is kept afloat at a specific position in the waterway with a heavyweight fixing its position.
-The weight is located underwater on the sea floor which fixes its position.
-To this, a ship can be secured to with the help of chains which come with the mooring buoy.
+The weight is located underwater on the seafloor which fixes its position.
+To this, a ship can be secured with the help of chains that come with the mooring buoy.

 Use of Mooring Buoy By Cruise Ships

 A mooring buoy is especially useful in places where there are coral reefs.
-Normal anchors would uproot the coral thereby disrupting the marine ecosystem in that place.
+Normal anchors would uproot the coral thereby disrupting the ocean biome in that place.
 Thus, there is no need for an anchor.

 Use of Mooring Buoys For Cargo Ships